-While I haven't been a fan of wireless headphones in the past because of poor sound, short battery life and interference, the wireless headphone landscape has changed a lot over the past year.
-Today, wireless headphones are pretty darn great, and there's no better example of that than the wireless buds on display here: the NuForce BE Sport3.
+Many of us have had mixed feelings about the rise of wireless earphones, given their previous reputation for poor sound, short battery life and interference.
+But today, wireless headphones are pretty darn great, and there's no better example of that than the wireless buds on display here: the Optoma NuForce BE Sport3.

-They are, beyond a doubt, one of the best wireless headphones on the market and I wholeheartedly recommend them for anyone who wants a pair of wireless earbuds that do it all.
+The BE Sport3 are, beyond a doubt, one of the best wireless headphones on the market and we wholeheartedly recommend them for anyone who wants a pair of wireless earbuds that do it all.

 Physically, the NuForce BE Sport3 and NuForce BE6i look completely different but both are made with aluminum and rubber.
 Both pairs of headphones feel extremely solid, especially since the earbuds themselves are milled out of aluminum.
 They're also magnetic so they won't flop around on your chest when not in use.